Carousel (musical): Film, television and concert versions

 A film version of the musical was made in 1956, starring Gordon MacRae and Shirley Jones.
 It follows the musical's story fairly closely, although a prologue, set in the Starkeeper's heaven, was added.
 The film was released only a few months after the release of the film version of Oklahoma!
 It garnered some good reviews, and the soundtrack recording was a best seller.
 As the same stars appeared in both pictures, however, the two films were often compared, generally to the disadvantage of Carousel.
 Thomas Hischak, in The Rodgers and Hammerstein Encyclopedia, later wondered "if the smaller number of Carousel stage revivals is the product of this often-lumbering [film] musical".

 There was also an abridged (100 minute) 1967 network television version that starred Robert Goulet, with choreography by Edward Villella.
+BBC Radio Theatre broadcast a concert of Carousel in July 1995 starring Mandy Patinkin as Billy.
+In 2002, Carnegie Hall presented a concert of the musical starring Hugh Jackman and Audra McDonald as Billy and Julie, directed by Walter Bobbie.
+Other cast members included Jason Danieley, Judy Kaye, Lauren Ward, Norbert Leo Butz, Philip Bosco and Blythe Danner.

 The New York Philharmonic presented a staged concert version of the musical from February 28 to March 2, 2013, at Avery Fisher Hall.
-Kelli O'Hara played Julie, with Nathan Gunn as Billy, Stephanie Blythe as Nettie, Jessie Mueller as Carrie, Jason Danieley as Enoch, Shuler Hensley as Jigger, John Cullum as the Starkeeper, and Kate Burton as Mrs. Mullin.
+Kelli O'Hara played Julie, with Nathan Gunn as Billy, Stephanie Blythe as Nettie, Jessie Mueller as Carrie, Danieley as Enoch, Shuler Hensley as Jigger, John Cullum as the Starkeeper, and Kate Burton as Mrs. Mullin.
 Tiler Peck danced the role of Louise to choreography by Warren Carlyle.
 The production was directed by John Rando and conducted by Rob Fisher.
 Charles Isherwood of The New York Times wrote, "this is as gorgeously sung a production of this sublime 1945 Broadway musical as you are ever likely to hear."
 It was broadcast as part of the PBS Live from Lincoln Center series, premiering on April 26, 2013.